Fermentation Food Safety, What Irish Kitchens Must Know

 We’re not telling you to stop fermenting.
 Fermentation is brilliant.

-But we’ve seen too many chefs get closure orders because they treated it like a cooking technique instead of a microbiological process.
+But we’ve seen too many chefs land closure orders because they treated fermentation like a cooking technique.
+It isn’t.
+It’s a microbiological process.

-Our philosophy: Teach you the science so you can experiment without poisoning anyone.
+Our philosophy is simple.
+Teach you the science so you can experiment without poisoning anyone.

 Related courses: